 Consider how the character’s attire and physical features reflect their personality.
 Instead of telling, show.

-Perhaps your gnome says ‘Let us not speak of my father’, indicating a shameful or sorrow-filled family history.
+Perhaps your gnome says, ‘Let us not speak of my father’, indicating a shameful or sorrow-filled family history.

 Create Their Past

-So write their life stories.
+Write their life stories.

 6. Plot